sihma/sihma.github.io/_posts/2024-01-flashing-the-z8102ax-router-on-linux-using-a-ch341a-programmer-but-not-as-planned.md

 layout: post
 published: false
 title: >-
   Flashing the Z8102AX router on Linux using a CH341A programmer (but not as planned)
 ---
 ## Intro

-I recently bought a ZBT Z8102AX-M2-T router on AliExpress straight from the manufacturer.
-I hoped to flash ROOTer on it to use it with a Quectel EM12-G LTE (cat.
-12) modem for home Internet.
+I recently bought a [ZBT Z8102AX-M2-T](https://www.aliexpress.com/item/1005006081764535.html) router on AliExpress straight from the manufacturer.
+I hoped to flash [ROOTer](https://www.ofmodemsandmen.com/about.html) on it to use it with a Quectel EM12-G LTE (cat.
+12) modem for mobile broadband "home" Internet.
 Sadly, flashing following the instructions didn't work, whether from factory OpenWrt or from U-Boot recovery.

 Rather, troubleshooting and forum discussions (on [Whirlpool ROOTer thread](https://forums.whirlpool.net.au/thread/3vx1k1r3)) all seemed to point out that flashing worked, but that the recent versions of this model had some hardware watchdog differences, causing it to reboot when not kicked correctly by the old software implementations.